scottarterbury/Crowdfunding_ETL/README.md

 - A "subcategory" column that contains only the subcategory titles

-- The following image shows this subcategory DataFrame:

 - Export the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.

 ## *Create the Campaign DataFrame*